tethysplatform/tethys/docs/installation/production/manual/configuration/basic/file_permissions.rst

         conda deactivate
         . setup_aliases.sh

-3. Activate your Tethys environment and test the commands and check permissions on the directories to verify they worked:
+3. :ref:`activate_environment` and test the commands and check permissions on the directories to verify they worked:

     .. code-block:: bash

-        conda activate tethys
         tethys_user_own

 4. Be sure to change ownership back to the NGINX user before moving on: